HomeCommitmentThe Greatest Gift Marriage Offers Us Isn't What You Think

 In 1 Corinthians 13, Paul couldn’t be more emphatic: “If I have prophetic powers, and understand all mysteries and all knowledge, and if I have all faith, so as to remove mountains, but do not have love, I am nothing.
 If I give away all my possessions, and if I hand over my body so that I may boast, but do not have love, I gain nothing.” (vv.
 2-3)

-Read Next on Thriving Marriages What Do You Want to Believe About Your Spouse?
+Read Next on Thriving Marriages How to Form Spiritual Intimacy in Your Marriage

 Love, love, love.